 Increasing trends such as personalisation have been steadily growing throughout the last five years and show no signs of slowing.
 Similarly, “sustainable gifts” and “experience gifts” have also seen growth over recent years and are all opportunities.

-The taxonomic structure of your website should be clear and make logical sense in order to make it easy for customers to find what they want on the website.
+The taxonomic structure of your website should be clear and make logical sense to make it easy for customers to find what they want on the website.
 With a chaotic or unclear site structure, customers are likely to get frustrated and leave the website, which is a red signal to search engines and can result in them downgrading your keyword rankings.

-Use your blog area to build out a content hub that focuses on the many Christmas themed informational or question based searches, such as “christmas gift ideas” or “christmas gift ideas 2021”.
-The opportunity is endless in this area so keep your focus tight and really hone in on what’s relevant to your business.
+Use your blog to build a content hub that focuses on the many Christmas-themed informational or question-based searches, such as “Christmas gift ideas” or “Christmas gift ideas 2022”.
+The opportunity is endless in this area, so keep your focus tight and hone in on what’s relevant to your business.

-Some of the more powerful schema markups for ecommerce are:
+Some of the more powerful schema markups for eCommerce are:

-Ensure store opening hours are updated to reflect any changes over the festive season to avoid disappointed customers and negative reviews.
+Ensure store opening hours are updated to reflect changes over the festive season to avoid disappointed customers and negative reviews.

 Site speed is for life, not just for Christmas.
 But if there’s ever a time to optimise your website for speed, it’s ahead of a large influx of potential customers visiting your website.

-Well, when this happens it is important that your website is set up to return a 503 response code.
+Well, when this happens, your website must be set up to return a 503 response code.
 This will tell search engines that the site is temporarily down and to come back later so they don't try and crawl the website while it is down, which could ultimately result in huge ranking drops.
 Also, consider creative designs for your 503 response so customers remember you.

 In summary, the Christmas period is the most important time of year for most eCommerce businesses, and SEO shouldn't be taken lightly.
 Failing to prepare properly could see you losing large amounts of traffic and revenue.